 A Grade 2 ALT abnormality reported at Week 2 or Week 4, regardless of relatedness to the study product, should be confirmed within one week.
 Oral study drug may continue until the confirmatory results are available; no injections should be administered until confirmatory results are available during consideration of the Week 4 ALT value.
 If the repeat value is $\leq$ Grade 2 at Week 2, study drug may continue to Week 4.
-If the repeat value is < Grade 2 at Week 4, the participant may proceed to Step 2 injection phase.
-If the repeat value is Grade 2 or higher at Week 4, study product should be stopped, and the participant will be followed annually until all participants complete Step 2 of the study.
+If the repeat value is $\leq$ Grade 2 at Week

+4, the participant may proceed to Step 2 injection phase.
+If repeated value is Grade 2 or higher at Week 4, study product should be stopped, and the participant will be followed annually until three years from the date of Enrollment.
 All such cases must be reported to the CMC.
-In addition, participants will be followed with weekly ALT assessments until they return to $\leq$ Grade 1.
+In addition, participants will be followed with weekly ALT assessments until they return to ≤ Grade 1.
+If an etiology for elevated ALT is identified or persistent without explanation, the CMC may direct an alternate interval for follow-up.

-A Grade 3 or higher ALT abnormality reported at Week 2 or Week 4, regardless of relatedness to the study product, will prohibit a participant from entering the injection phase of the study, and the participant will be followed annually until all participants complete Step 2 of the study.
+A Grade 3 or higher ALT abnormality reported at Week 2 or Week 4, regardless of relatedness to the study product, will prohibit a participant from entering the injection phase of the study, and the participant will be followed annually until three years from the date of Enrollment.
 All such cases must be reported to the CMC.
 In addition, participants will be followed with weekly ALT assessments until they return to $\leq$ Grade 1.
+If an etiology for elevated ALT is identified or persistent without explanation, the CMC may direct an alternate interval for follow-up.